About Unexplained Fainting

 - Standing too fast

-Some causes of fainting are not easy to explain, and some causes of unexplained fainting can be life threatening.
-Whether you have unexplained fainting spells once or if you repeatedly faint, you should seek the help of a doctor.
+Some causes of unexplained fainting can be life threatening.
+Whether you have one unexplained fainting spell or if you repeatedly faint, you should seek the help of a doctor.

 Usually fainting occurs while standing.
 It may happen suddenly or may be preceded by a sensation of: